 Maria Eagle: Has the hon.
 Lady looked at the images listed in the clause?

-do not intend to make illegal.
+Government do not intend to make illegal.
 The Minister is shaking her head and clearly disagrees, but a number of people have contacted members of this Committee to raise their concerns about how broad the measure is.
-I have no doubt that the Minister's intention
+I have no doubt that the

-phones or other electronic devices.
+mobile phones or other electronic devices.
 The law on photographic images will remain unchanged.
-Therefore, for the purposes of this offence, the definition of an image excludes an indecent photograph, or indecent pseudo-photograph, as defined in the Protection
+Therefore, for the purposes of this offence, the definition of an image excludes an indecent photograph, or indecent pseudo-photograph, as defined in

-be photographs.
-The development of this new offence, as I explained before, has been prompted by the concerns of the police and child protection agencies, dealing with an emerging, serious gap in the law that they have perceived, about the rise and
+appear to be photographs.
+The development of this new offence, as I explained before, has been prompted by the concerns of the police and child protection agencies, dealing with an emerging, serious gap in the law that they have perceived, about

-discovery of explicit, non-photographic images depicting the kind of horrific sexual abuse of children that all of us would want to prevent, including, for example, computer-generated images that would not meet the definition of pseudo-photographs, and
+the rise and discovery of explicit, non-photographic images depicting the kind of horrific sexual abuse of children that all of us would want to prevent, including, for example, computer-generated images that would not meet the definition of

-provision, it is currently lawful to possess them.
+distribution provision, it is currently lawful to possess them.
 One of our major concerns is that the images could be used for grooming a child in preparation for actual abuse, and in the way that my hon.
-Friend the Member for Bridgend set out in her contribution to
+Friend the Member for Bridgend set out in